 Part 2.
 Is it a healthier choice for my family?

-Dax has eczema and the girls have super sensitive skin, so it’s best for our kids to wear clothes washed in detergent that I make.
+Dax and Dutch have eczema and the girls have super sensitive skin, so it’s best for our kids to wear clothes washed in detergent that I make.

 You have to evaluate based on your values.